qhull/qhull/README.txt

       - use 'TO xxx' to send normal output to xxx and error output to stdout
   - Browse the documentation: qhull\html\index.htm

-Compiling for Unix
+Compiling with cygwin on Windows NT, 2000, XP
+  - install cygwin [www.cygwin.com] with gcc, make, ar, and ln
+  - cd qhull/src
+  - make -f Makefile.txt

+Qhull on Unix (Debian)

-  The gzip file, qhull.tgz, contains documentation and source files for qhull and rbox.
+  The gzip file, qhull.tar.gz, contains documentation and source files for qhull and rbox.
+It should compile on all Unix systems, including Debian.
+  You may also use the source instructions below.

   To unpack the gzip file
-  - tar zxf qhull.tgz
+  - tar zxf qhull.tar.gz
   - cd qhull

-  Compiling with the Debian Make:[R. Laboissiere]
+  Compile with the configure Makefile [R. Laboissiere]:
-  - cd src
-  - ./Make-config.sh
-  - cd ..
-  - configure
+  - ./configure
   - make

+Compiling the source distribution

+  The gzip file, qhull-src.tgz, contains documentation and source files for qhull and rbox.

+  To unpack the gzip file
+  - tar zxf qhull-src.tgz
+  - cd qhull

   Compiling with Makefile (i.e., Makefile.txt)
   - cd src
   - in Makefile, check the CC, CCOPTS1, PRINTMAN, and PRINTC defines